- About Extension

 Project Areas: Sheep, Small Animal, Horse, Swine, Leadership, Archery, Photography, Writing, Food Preservation

-Meets the 2nd Wednesday of each month at the Veneta Fire Station, District 1 at 6 pm
+Meets one day a month at the Veneta Fire Station, District 1

 88050 Territorial Rd, Veneta

 North Lane 4-H Community Club